A2va/VTP/README.md

 Y is the number of stencils

-## Warning!!
+## Recommandations

-The large brush can induce lag especially by putting the percentage of brush vegetate and gravel
+A high radius can be particularly lagging even if it has been improved in the last two updates